CHAIRS

 C12 HOME OFFICE CHAIR

-This prompted a complete redesign of a successful family of chairs with new moulds throughout, new pivoting mechanisms for both seat and back, new fabric range, upholstery filling, as well as larger castors for better mobility and more refined shape.
+This prompted a complete redesign of an established family of chairs.
+The C12 introduces new moulds throughout, revised pivoting mechanisms for both seat and back, updated upholstery and fabric options, larger castors for improved mobility and a more refined overall form.

 O RANGE